 Customers most commonly visit supermarkets, so it is important to ensure both the availability of the necessary goods and their assortment for them.
 However, surpluses often occur with goods availability, which can freeze funds.
 In addition, for the retailer, this also means the simultaneous management of goods stocks in various categories that have their own specifics, for example, expiration dates, frequency of deliveries, turnover, seasonality, shrinkage, etc. It can be a huge juggling act.
 There are obviously significant differences between the management of stocks of fresh dairy products, expensive high-end whiskey and Christmas decorations during the holiday season.

-In the case of hypermarkets, due to the huge number of departments, categories, suppliers, individual SKUs, frequency and variety of orders, automation and optimization of grocery inventory management is essential to profitability.
+In the case of hypermarkets, due to the huge number of departments, categories, suppliers, individual SKUs, frequency and variety of orders, automation and optimization of grocery inventory management system is essential to profitability.
 Otherwise, you will have to hire more staff and support a higher payroll.
 In addition, the task of covering all the needs of customers in one place can result in old or “dead stock,” which can also freeze a significant amount of funds.
 That is why it is vital for hypermarkets to monitor indicators and pay close attention to analytics.
 Modern data collection and analysis systems help to highlight and effectively manage “dead stock” and outdated assortment.

 Fresh products tend to have a high risk of markdowns and write-offs, so it is very important to forecast demand and synchronize it with replenishment accurately.
 For fresh products, the planning process must be detailed enough to take into account even the smallest changes in demand, and the supply chain must be flexible enough to adapt quickly to these changes as well.